dsabarinathan/dsabarinathan/README.md

 - :seedling: Learning more about MLOps and ImageGen
 - :handshake: You can also find me on [LinkedIn](https://www.linkedin.com/in/sabari-nathan-653a8735/))

-- 🔭 I’m currently working on image trimap prediction
+- 🔭 I’m currently working on diffusion models
 - 👯 I’m looking to collaborate on open source deep learing computer vision projects
 - 💬 Ask me about Computer Vision on [Quora](https://www.quora.com/profile/Sabari-Nathan-4)
 - 📫 How to reach me: wixblogger2017@gmail.com